forthy42/net2o/wiki/squid-fed.md

 instrument than a profit tool; they can also issue money with negative interest rates.

-So in fact, the system is already decentralized: The central bank outsources the job to evaluate the actual credibility to banks.
+So in fact, the system is already somewhat decentralized: The central bank outsources the job to evaluate the actual credibility to banks.
 This gives a lot of power into their hand, and it favors big credits over small credits (there, the effort for verifying the credibility is small compared to the overall profit).
+Even further: Since the banks have their own need for money (their Ponzi-scheme department, also called „investment bankers“), they prefer to give the central bank's money to that department, and it creates stock bubbles, real estate bubbles, or even BitCoin bubbles.
+Real funding of promising businesses doesn't happen.

-This sort of funding doesn't work that well for the internet age, which is why crowdfunding has been invented.
+So this sort of funding doesn't work that well for the internet age, which is why crowdfunding has been invented.
 The idea here is that many people give small credits, and actually receive the mass-produced good when it's actually produced.
 The missing point is that the central bank doesn't step in and gives the crowdfunder credits, so that they could crowd-fund with a lever.